Our Process

 Much like our approach to continuous player assessment for the purpose of flexibility, our Junior Canes scheduler works with the Executive Directors, Director of Coaching and team coaches to create a system that allows flexibility in placing our teams in age and level-appropriate leagues and competitions.

-Our Tier 1 AAA teams play a schedule of exhibitions and showcases aimed at matching our best against the country’s best.
-Schedules are formed to maximize opportunities for scouts to see our players in person throughout the entire year.
+Our Tier 1 AAA teams and major year Black teams play a schedule of exhibitions and showcases aimed at matching our best against the country’s best.
 Our 14U and older AAA teams (girls and co-ed) compete in USA Hockey Districts for the opportunity to advance to Nationals.
 Our 12UAAA team represents the Carolina Hurricanes in the annual Tournoi de PeeWee in Quebec, the world's most famous youth hockey tournament.

 Our Tier 2 girls and co-ed teams also typically compete in the Carolinas Hockey League (CHL) against other associations from North Carolina, South Carolina and Virginia.